team5735/SoftwareTrainingDocs/lessons/002_tools_and_setup.md

 4. Check that an application named "iTerm" is now in place of the zipped file.

 Congratulations, you have now installed iTerm2!

+### Kitty

+Kitty may seem to be a simple terminal editor that gets out of your way and just works, but when you need it to be more powerful, it can do anything others can and more.

+1. Either type in the following link... https://github.com/kovidgoyal/kitty/releases.
+  Alternatively:
+  1. Search "kitty docs"
+  2. Click the link titled similarly to "kitty - Kovid Goyal"
+  3. Navigate to Quickstart > Install kitty on the left sidebar
+  4. Click the link titled "GitHub releases page"
+2. Scroll down to the "Assets" section of the first version, it should say "Latest" next to the version number
+3. Click "show all 36 assets"
+4. Scroll down to the bottom of the link overrun and click the "macOS dmg" file
+5. Open your Downloads folder and open the downloaded kitty-\<version>.dmg, where \<version> is the latest version
+6. Drag the "kitty" app to your desktop or wherever you'd like it
+7. You can "eject" the "kitty-<version>" drive-looking thing from your desktop now (right click or drag into trash)

+Run the app from your desktop (or wherever)!
+You've installed Kitty!

 ## Set Up Your Git Info